najlaauni/UniversityLife/SECI1013 - Discrete Structure/Assignment 3/README.md

 - Answer all 6 questions :
   - show that at least 2 certificates share the same folder and the minimum number of people.
   - probability (question 2 to 6).
-- Write all the names of members of the group on the front page.
+- Write all the names of members of the group on the front page
-- Submit the assignment as a soft copy through eLearning.
+- Submit the assignment as a hard copy through the lecturer

 ---